Post-Graduate Fellowship Sponsorships Starting Fall 2018

 Sponsored fellowship applicants should have excellent legal research, writing and analytical skills, and a demonstrated commitment to work in the public interest.
 Relevant past experience and a particular interest in one or more of the Center’s specific initiatives is a plus.

-If you are interested in developing a fellowship proposal with the Brennan Center please visit www.brennancenter.org/employment and upload, as a single document, a cover letter that describes the specific Brennan Center program area, or project idea, of interest, resume, writing sample, law school transcript, and three references.
+If you are interested in developing a fellowship proposal with the Brennan Center please visit www.brennancenter.org/employment and click on Apply Now (under this job posting) to upload (preferably in pdf) a cover letter that describes the specific Brennan Center program area (or project idea) of interest, a resume, a writing sample, your aw school transcripts, and a list of contact details for three references.

 Applicants should obtain a primary source of funding.
 The Brennan Center may supplement funding source based on amount.
 Full employee benefits are available.